sanitswain/java8tips/forkjoin.rst

 How fork-join works?
 --------------------
 ForkJoinPool has array of DEqueues (WorkerQueue) which will be shared by all the worker threads.
 You can assume it is a single shared task queue that is usually used in normal ExecutorServices.
 Each DEQueue is belongs to one worker thread who will be the owner for that queue.
 Every time ``fork`` is called on a task will be pushed into its own queue.
 Each thread repeatedly removes a task from its own DEQueue and runs it.
 DEQueue support three functions: `push`, `pop` and `poll` where push and pop methods will be called by owner thread only and poll will be called by other threads.
-If a thread discovers its queue is empty then it becomes a theaf: it chooses a victive thread at random and calls that queue's poll method to steal a task for itself.
+If any time a thread discovers its queue is empty then it becomes a theaf: it chooses a victim thread at random and calls that queue's poll method to steal a task for itself.
 This process is called `work stealing`.

 .. figure:: _static/forkjoin_1.png
    :align: center